Dr Woods Resources

 The school programme we offer works very well; teachers are, without exception, pleased with the format and experience we provide.
 Most importantly, the children and parents have a great time and learn lots!

-Teachers are invited to contact the Museum at any time to arrange a field trip for their students.
-The cost is $4.00 per student.
+Teachers are invited to contact the Museum at ( ph 780 986 1517) any time to arrange a field trip for their students.
+The cost is $ 25.00 per class for a miximim of 25 students.

 Memory boxes are a very special part of educational programming at Dr. Woods House Museum.